telerik/fiddler-jam-docs/portal/portal-logs.md

 position: 40
 ---

-# Submitted JAM Logs
+# Submitted Jam Logs

-Once [an extension user]({%slug fj-users%}#extension-users) submits recorded traffic, the log uploads to the Fiddler Jam cloud space, also known as the [Jam portal](https://jam.getfiddler.com).
+Once [an extension user]({%slug fj-users%}#extension-users) submits recorded traffic, the log uploads to the Fiddler Jam cloud space, also known as the [Jam portal](https://Jam.getfiddler.com).
 The Jam cloud space keeps any submitted logs in the storage for 30 days.
 After that period, if the log is not added to [a workspace]({%slug fj-workspaces%}), it will be automatically deleted.
 With the help of the Fiddler Jam portal, any [portal user]({%slug fj-users%}#user-role) with access rights could save, organize, analyze and work with the provided records.

 ## Open Submitted Logs